Entanglement dynamics in $\kappa$-deformed spacetime: Entanglement dynamics of two atoms without the environment-induced interatomic interaction

-Now let us consider the entanglement dynamics of two-atom system interacting with an external environment.
-Three different initial state cases will be considered: 1) the separable state $|E\rangle$, 2) the symmetric entangled state $|S\rangle$, 3) the antisymmetric entangled state $|A\rangle$.
-Note that all of these chosen initial states won't result in the environment-induced interatomic interaction.
+Now, let us consider the entanglement dynamics of a two-atom system interacting with an external environment.
+Three different initial state cases will be considered: (1) the separable state $|E\rangle$, (2) the symmetric entangled state $|S\rangle$, and (3) the antisymmetric entangled state $|A\rangle$.
+Note that all of these chosen initial states will not result in the environment-induced interatomic interaction.
 We focus on how the relativistic motion affects the entanglement dynamics.
-Specifically, we will analyse the entanglement dynamics for static atoms, inertial atoms moving with a constant velocity and circularly accelerated atoms, respectively, which are coupled with a massless scalar field in $\kappa$-deformed spacetime and Minkowski spacetime.
+Specifically, we will analyze the entanglement dynamics of static atoms, inertial atoms moving with a constant velocity, and circularly accelerated atoms, which are coupled to a massless scalar field in $\kappa$-deformed and Minkowski spacetimes.
 In particular, we will comparatively investigate the phenomena of entanglement generation and degradation in these two universes.